minecraftforum/rules-archive/rules/servers/rules.markdown

 * Posting "there is a plugin/mod for that" without linking that to the post is not allowed
 * Necroing (posting on an old thread) is not encouraged
 * Read the pinned topics before posting to avoid unneeded spam for questions that are addressed in those topics

-### Custom Server Software

-* Only post topics about server software in this section
-* Support questions belong in either Support or Server Administration

 ### Minecraft Server Hosting